ernestdevaney/SQL-Murder-Mystery/README.md

 - DB Browser for SQLite: Used to interact with the SQLite database and write queries.

 ## About the Author
-I'm Ernest Devaney, a passionate data enthusiast and SQL aficionado.
+I'm Ernest Devaney, a passionate data enthusiast and budding SQL aficionado.
 You can reach out to me at hello@ernestdevaney.com or connect with me on [LinkedIn](https://www.linkedin.com/in/ernest-devaney/).

 ## Acknowledgments
 This project was inspired by the SQL Murder Mystery exercise created by [Knight Lab](https://knightlab.northwestern.edu/).